openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 | wha                  | Amazon Echo Whole House Audio Control |
 | flashbriefingprofile | Flash briefing profile                |

+## First Steps

+1) Create an 'Amazon Account' thing
+2) Configure your credentials in the account thing (2 factor authentication is not supported!)
+3) After confirmation:
+a) the 'Account Thing' goes Online -> continue with 4)
+b) the 'Account Thing' stays offline:
+open the url YOUR_OPENHAB/amazonechocontrol in your browser (e.g. http://openhab:8080/amazonechocontrol/), click the link for your account thing and try to login.
+4) The echo device things get automatically discovered and can be accepted

 ## Discovery

-The first 'Amazon Account' thing will be automatically discovered.
-After configuration of the thing with the account data, a 'Amazon <???>' thing will be discovered for each registered device.
+After configuration of the account thing with the login data, the echo devices registered in the amazon account, get discovered.
 If the device type is not known by the binding, the device will not be discovered.
 But you can define any device listed in your alexa app with the best matching existing device (e.g. echo).
 You will find the required serial number in settings of the device in the alexa app.

 ## Binding Configuration